-Kelowna joins in Global Climate Strikes - Okanagan | Globalnews.ca
+Kelowna joins in global climate strikes - Okanagan | Globalnews.ca

-It began last year with a single student taking time off school to demonstrate outside of the Sweedish Parliament for government policy that would start to address climate change .
+It began last year, with a single student taking time off school to demonstrate outside of Sweden’s parliament to address climate change.

 It became a movement, with students from all over skipping class on Fridays to rally for change.